Jump to content Jump to navigation

 Each year, an artist will have the opportunity to present a work of art open-air under the motto "kunst findet stadt" (art meets city).
 An advisory board of renowned art experts will make the selection.
 The event is organised by Baden-Baden Events GmbH.

 In 2021, art meets city celebrated its debut with artworks by the world-renowned artist Jeppe Hein and in 2022 the italien artist Marinella Senatore.
+In summer 2023, Nevin Aladağ transformed the Kurgarten in front of the Kurhaus.

 Click here for the review.